Information on Years 7 to 11 can be found here.

 If your child is coming by bicycle or walking, they may proceed up the drive where they will be directed by a member of staff.
 Bicycles must be locked and the children are responsible for their own bike, so must make sure the key is kept safe.
 A duplicate key can be handed into the School Office with a named fob if necessary.

 On the first day, students will be given their timetable and told about the arrangements for each day.
-They will be given a Gildredge House Student Planner.
-This contains important information about the school, their lessons and is where students record their Prep and details for things like Sport Fixtures and Twilight Activities.
+They will be given a Gildredge House Student Planner where they can record their homework and details for things like Sport Fixtures and Twilight Activities.

 After a few hours with their Form Tutor, students begin their academic studies at Gildredge House.
 They may be issued with books and equipment, all of which must be kept with care and diligence.
 It is important that students attend with the correct equipment to enable them to undertake their studies.
 Details can be found in the Equipment List.

 The Pastoral System

 All children are placed into one of five Houses: Bader, Carter, Hopkins, Johnston and Ravilious.
 The House system underpins everything we do at school and everyone, including the Governors, is linked to a House, providing a real sense of belonging and community.
 Initially, in most subjects, students are taught in their House groupings.
 From Year 8, they mix with peers and other students from different Houses.

 Daily Routines: Years 7-11